ankitmukhopadhyay/PromptCrafter-Prompt_Enhancer/README.md

 ### Problems Faced:
 - HuggingFace API was not working, so had to switch to OpenAI API for model integration.
+- Had to do lots of modifications and testing for the prompt template builder, to get the optimal results for each of the classification of the prompts.
+- The "DETAILED" prompt style works the best, along with the context "GENERAL".
+Others work fine, but can be improved, perhaps with more optimal prompt template modifications for each of the classification of the prompts.

 ### API Usage:
 - Original prompt is put into a prompt template with the style and context.